Publius-Huldah's Blog

 5. What should you learn from this paper?

 b) We need to radically change the way we have been looking at the World.
 There really is an objective Reality out there: Some things are True, other things are False.
 Some things are Good, other things are Evil.
 We need to start paying attention to objective standards again.
 We need to embrace the Good, the Noble, and the Intelligent.
 We need to reject the Bad, the Low, and the Stupid.
 The Constitution has an objective meaning.
 That meaning is revealed in The Federalist Papers, The Declaration of Independence, Madison’s Journal of the Federal Convention, and (for word meanings) an old American Dictionary.
 THAT is where we look to find the original intent of Our Constitution.
-We must NOT look to the federal judges.
-A pox on them and their precious & perverted precedents!
-PH.

 July 16, 2010